apache/mynewt-site/docs/os/tutorials/sensors/sensor_nrf52_bno055.md

 <br>
 ### Step 8: Using a Terminal Emulator to Connect to the Application Console

 Start up a terminal emulator to connect the sensors_tests application console.
-You can use one of the terminal emulator listed below or one of your choice:
+You can use one of the terminal emulators listed below or one of your choice:

 * On Mac OS and Linux platforms, you can run ```minicom -D /dev/tty.usbserial-<port> -b 115200``` to connect to the console of your app.
 Note that on Linux, the format of the port name is `/dev/ttyUSB<N>`, where N is a number.